urbanware-org/salomon-bsd/README.md

 ## Definition

-The *SaLoMon* project is a simple log file monitor and analyzer with various filter and highlighting features which can also be used with other text files.
+The *Salomon* project is a simple log file monitor and analyzer with various filter and highlighting features which can also be used with other text files.

 This is the *BSD* port of the project developed on *FreeBSD* and tested on various [distributions](#distributions).